M3: Malay Mo Ma-develop

-M3: Malay Mo Ma-develop is a Philippine romantic comedy-drama series on ABS-CBN premiered on July 3, 2010, starring Aga Muhlach and Ai-Ai delas Alas.
-On November 6, 2010, the ABS-CBN network confirmed that the show has been canceled due to the low ratings compared to their other sitcoms.
-The final episode aired on November 27, airing a total of 22 episodes.
+M3: Malay Mo Ma-develop is a Philippine television sketch comedy show broadcast by ABS-CBN.
+Directed by Jeffrey R. Jeturian, it stars Aga Muhlach and Ai-Ai delas Alas.
+It aired on the network's Yes Weekend! line up from July 3 to November 27, 2010, replacing Pinoy Big Brother: Teen Clash 2010 and was replaced by Laugh Out Loud.

 Synopsis

 JM Benicio III is every woman's ideal man - good-looking, hardworking and successful in his structured corporate life.
 Yet he remains unmarried at 38.
 Behind JM's seemingly contented façade is actually a complicated character - perfectionist, cold, cautious and elusive of commitment.
 JM is bound to meet the jologs Kringkring, a single mother who'd practically grab any job in order to feed and give her son, Marcus, a better life.
 The odd friendship will usher Kringkring into JM's mysterious past including his unfinished business with the woman he truly loves.
 JM's soft spot surfaces when he starts playing a reluctant daddy to Kringkring's son.
 The impossible and indifferent JM will eventually break free from his past hurts and will finally realize the value of love and commitment.